sebanc/linuxloops/Readme.md

 ## Quick start

 Linuxloops can be used from any Linux distribution or from Windows WSL, it has limited dependencies that are generally installed by default (most notably `curl`, `tar`, `xz`).
-Note: Windows WSL does not allow to write directly to a disk but you can create images and flash them to a drive using Rufus/Etcher or boot them from [Grub2Win][Grub2Win link].
+Note: Windows WSL does not allow to write directly to a disk but you can create disk images and flash them to a drive using Rufus/Etcher or boot them from [Grub2Win][Grub2Win link].

-Download the linuxloops script:
+Download the Linuxloops script:
 `curl -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops -o ~/linuxloops`

 ### GUI installer